SharkSnack/shiren-2/content/dungeons/9-road-to-the-end.md

 * Pierce Bracelet
     * Bracelet that can be good or bad depending on how you use it.<br/>Throw items like Gitan, Poison Grass, or Flame Grass at a line of monsters,<br/>Thin out enemies inside a Monster House before entering it, etc.<br/>Always unequip it after you're done using it, or else you risk losing items<br/>when you try to synthesize using Mixer monsters.<br/>Shopkeepers and Traders will turn hostile if an item or arrow hits them,<br/>and the bracelet turns into a liability if it becomes cursed.
 * Blank Scroll
-    * Write the name of any scroll you've read in the past, and use it as that scroll.<br/>Blank:Extinction goes without saying for Archdragon or Typhoon,<br/>Blank:Sanctuary can be reused if you have a Water Pot,<br/>synthesize it with a weapon or shield to increase slot count by 1,<br/>Blank:Wall Collapse to search for Golden Intervals,<br/>Blank:Restock to hunt for shop-exclusive items like Phantasm Bracelet,<br/>Blank:Plating to repair cracked Scout or Phantasm bracelets, etc.<br/>Rare early on, but has a higher spawn rate from 50F.
+    * Write the name of any scroll you've read in the past, and use it as that scroll.<br/>Blank:Extinction goes without saying for Archdragon or Typhoon,<br/>Blank:Sanctuary can be reused if you have a Water Pot,<br/>synthesize it with a weapon or shield to increase slot count by 1,<br/>Blank:Great Hall to search for Golden Intervals,<br/>Blank:Restock to hunt for shop-exclusive items like Phantasm Bracelet,<br/>Blank:Plating to repair cracked Scout or Phantasm bracelets, etc.<br/>Rare early on, but has a higher spawn rate from 50F.
 (Usually 2\~3 per run)
-* Wall Collapse Scroll
+* Great Hall Scroll
-    * Used to try and locate Golden Stairs between 6\~10F, 24\~29F, and 90\~95F.<br/>Golden Intervals provide strong items like Dragon Killer and Dragon Shield,<br/>so it's worth keeping any Wall Collapse Scrolls you come across.<br/>Bomber, Sleep, and No Magic statues can cause problems if they're present.<br/>Also used to steal from shops, or to rush stairs on Archdragon floors.
+    * Used to try and locate Golden Stairs between 6\~10F, 24\~29F, and 90\~95F.<br/>Golden Intervals provide strong items like Dragon Killer and Dragon Shield,<br/>so it's worth keeping any Great Hall Scrolls you come across.<br/>Bomber, Sleep, and No Magic statues can cause problems if they're present.<br/>Also used to steal from shops, or to rush stairs on Archdragon floors.
 * Restock Scroll
     * Basically lets you obtain up to an additional 9 items if read inside a shop,<br/>including shop-exclusives like Echo and Evasive shields, Phantasm Bracelet,<br/>or generally rare items like Razor Wind and Scout Bracelet.<br/>Don't discard any Restock Scrolls you come across.
 * Otogiriso